romanpauk/fluidstore/readme.md

 # Contents of the Repository

-Code in this repository implements stl-like set, map and multi-value register.
+Code in this repository implements stl-like set, map and multi-value register as a header only library.
 The stl interface was chosen as a standard, yet the code definitely does not met all stl requirements for the containers.
-Merging algorithm is based on the article ("An Optimized Conflict-free Replicated Set")[https://pages.lip6.fr/Marek.Zawirski/papers/RR-8083.pdf] which is a breath-taking read.
+Merging algorithm is based on the article ["An Optimized Conflict-free Replicated Set"](https://pages.lip6.fr/Marek.Zawirski/papers/RR-8083.pdf) which is a breath-taking read.

 This algorithm was chosen for its elegance and optimization that means that the structure behaves naturally how one would expect - it keeps just minimal amount of metadata required and can shrink the space needed.
 The algorighm also looked super simple to implement.